Stormwater Master Plan

 Service Area 5E includes the City of Lighthouse Point

-The City of Pompano Beach owns and operates a 7.5 mgd reuse water treatment and distribution system that supplies reuse water for irrigation use to golf courses, community parks, commercial properties, City medians and residential areas.
-The City also has reuse water large user agreements with the City of Lighthouse Point.
-The City’s reuse water is distributed to the customers through a high-pressure piping network system comprised of approximately 30 miles of pipes ranging in size from 4-inch to 30-inch.
-The City completed the expansion of the reuse water transmission and distribution system to Service Area 5E in 2019.
+The City of Pompano Beach owns and operates a 7.5 mgd reuse water treatment and distribution system that supplies reuse water for irrigation use to the municipal golf course, community parks, commercial properties, City medians and residential areas.
+The City also has a reuse water large user agreement with the City of Lighthouse Point.
+The City’s reuse water is distributed to the customers through a high-pressure piping network comprised of pipes ranging in size from 4-inch to 30-inch.
+The City continues to expand the reuse water transmission and distribution system with a recurring annual expenditure in the capital budget.